 Our uniform policy reinforces our school's culture of high expectations and academic achievement.
+We encourage age appropriate dress and focus on teaching and modeling situational attire, making sure students know the difference between attire for school, church, work, or weekends.
 The uniform policy will be in effect throughout the school year.
 All students must dress according to the uniform policy.
-Students are expected to wear a uniform every school day, Monday through Friday.
-Once a student walks onto school grounds, his/her uniform shirt should be tucked in, a belt should be on (as appropriate), pants should be pulled up, and he/she should be wearing the appropriate uniform clothing and shoes.
+Students are expected to wear a uniform and adhere to the dress code policy every school day, Monday through Friday.
+Once a student walks onto school grounds, his or her uniform shirt should be tucked in, a belt should be on (as appropriate), pants should be pulled up, and the appropriate uniform shoes and socks should be worn.